-A white-throated sparrow at Malcolm X Park © Nicole Kit/DCAS
+A white-throated sparrow at Malcolm X Park © Nicole Kit

-Washington, DC is a great place to find birds.
-The nation’s capital is located at the juncture of the piedmont and the coastal plain and at the confluence of the Anacostia and Potomac rivers; we also boast a number of fine parks.
+Washington, DC is located at the juncture of the piedmont and the coastal plain and at the confluence of the Anacostia and Potomac rivers.
+Our location, and beautiful parks make DC a great city for bird watching.

 Join our DC community!